-The contents of the output memory (data to the fieldbus master) are displayed in hexadecimal form at the six lines of the display.
+The contents of the output memory (data to the fieldbus master) are displayed in hexadecimal form with two lines on the display.
 On each line eight byte values are displayed, preceded by 'o' for output and the address of the first byte.

-The contents of the input memory (data from the fieldbus master) are displayed in hexadecimal form at the six lines of the display.
+The contents of the input memory (data from the fieldbus master) are displayed in hexadecimal form with two lines on the display.
 On each line eight byte values are displayed, preceded by 'i' for input and the address of the first byte.